EBG2014/Getting-and-Cleaning-Data-Course-Project/README.md

 As Wickham states:

-*"Tidy datasets are easy to manipulate, model and visualise, and have a speciic structure: each variable is a column, each observation is a row, and each type of observational unit is a table."*
+*"Tidy datasets are easy to manipulate, model and visualise, and have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table."*

 This is a very tidy data set - each row being the summary (average) data on 73 variables for a subject performing one of six activities.
 The table is entriely homogenous in terms of observational units.